-A model is a planned activity that imitates a real-world sequence of events for the purpose of understanding, predicting future events and altering the event sequence to achieve an intended result.
+A model is a planned activity that imitates a real-world sequence of events for understanding, predicting future events and altering the event sequence to achieve an intended result.

 But models are not real.
 Models are simple, symbolic representations of the real world, magically suspended in your imagination.

 As mental constructs, they have all the faults and frailties of human thinking.

 So, how can you get beneficial results from your faulty models?
 That is next.